Holiday caravan/camp/touring site licence

 - members of an exempted organisation stay in their caravans on the site.

 - your site is used for a social get-together of caravan club members (a rally).

 - forestry workers, builders, travelling showmen or seasonal workers (like fruit pickers) stay in caravans on the site, which are removed at the end of the season.
 A residential site licence is required if the caravans remain on site permanently.

 It is a criminal offence to occupy a site without a licence.
 You may be fined up to £2,500 if you don’t get a licence or break any of your licence conditions.
-Your licence may be withdrawn if you repeatedly break your licence conditions.
+Your licence may also be withdrawn if you repeatedly break your licence conditions.